-We asked Clinical Nutritionist and Institute of Functional Medicine Certified Practitioner, Josh Gitalis, to share some of his top nutrition recommendations for Hashimoto's disease and more specifically, what meals should That Clean Life for Business Members be adding to their client's plans.
+We asked Clinical Nutritionist and Institute of Functional Medicine Certified Practitioner, Josh Gitalis, to share some of his top nutrition recommendations for Hashimoto's disease and more specifically, what meals should That Clean Life Members be adding to their client's plans.

 Josh is not only a great clinician but a great teacher.
 His Functional Nutrition Certification Program offers a range of courses that include topics like supplementation, digestion, hormone balance, reading blood work and detoxification.
 The courses are taught to a range of practitioners such as nutritionists, naturopathic doctors, pharmacists, and MDs looking to improve the results they get with their clients and patients.